CharlieHdzMx/CharlieHdzMx.github.io/_posts/2021-05-08-Autosar_CyberSecurity.md

 ## CryIf
 CryIf is the implementation of cryptography abstraction made by the crypto drivers and coordinated by CSM access.
 CryIf offers independent interfaces from HW/SW crypto drivers to superior channels to process the crypto operations.

+## CryIf Channels
+**CryIf channels** have a one-to-one relationship with a single Csm Queue and a single Crypto Driver object.
+This channel determines which Crypto Driver object processes a Csm Job from a Csm Queue.
+For asynchronous jobs, the Crypto Driver notifies CryIf with a callback when a request has been completed.
+CryIf enables the connection of multiple Crypto Driver objects.

 ## CryDrv
 Crypto Drivers are the principal responsibilities of the crypto operations.
 They specify the crypto capabilities and the composition of the key, as well as, the keys access properties.